vcc-LG/welsh-councillor-search/README.md

 - Development in Cloud9 IDE
 - DynamoDb to store transformed data
 - ElasticSearch for searching the data
-- Lambda functions to consume APIs, create and write documents into the Db, and syncing data with ElasticSearch
+- Lambda functions to consume APIs, create and write documents into the Db, and syncing data with ElasticSearch (ES)
+- Front end written in React with Node/Express back end

+ wanted to use [ReactiveSearch](https://opensource.appbase.io/reactivesearch/) for the UI components on the search page, but these repeatedly failed to connect directly to my AWS ES cluster.
+After reading that the issue might be a requirement for a reverse proxy in front of the cluster, I decided instead to try [appbase.io](https://appbase.io/) for my ES hosting, primarily because the [tutorial](https://codeburst.io/how-to-build-an-e-commerce-search-ui-with-react-and-elasticsearch-a581c823b2c3) I was following used it.
+In the end this approach was successful.

 I created an AWS account and I've kept everything within the limits of the Free Tier.
 I even set up a billing alert for anything over $1 because I've heard some horror stories about PaaS bills accidentally getting out of hand.
 I also created an IAM user, which is AWS's user administration system, which controls the components of the stack, with a role featuring the appropriate rights needed for the various components of the stack.

-<a name="lambda"></a>
 ## Lambda functions

 The first thing I did was create a Cloud9 environment, which is AWS's cloud-based IDE.
 The only reason I chose this over local development was because I was swapping laptops between daytime (Windows) and evening (Mac) and didn't want the hassle of maintaining two development environments.
-I've found Cloud9 to be quite cramped but I do enjoy how quickly I can create new Lambda functions using the UI instead of memorizing commands to do things locally.
+I've found Cloud9 to be quite cramped but I do enjoy how quickly I can create and deploy new Lambda functions using the UI instead of memorizing commands to do things locally.

-### Create database

-Within my environment I created a new Lambda function using the empty Node.js template.
-This function creates a DynamoDb table.
-Even though it's a NoSQL database, the createTable function still requires inputting the primary key attributes and its data types.
-I chose to create an integer ID as a primary key with the councillor's name as a secondary index, according to the [AWS DynamoDb Lambda tutorial](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/dynamodb-examples-using-tables.html).
-The code is in this repo under `lambdas\createDb.js`.
-Running the function if the table already exists will just result in nothing happening.

-### Consume APIs and write to Db

-The code for the function can be found in this repo under `lambdas\consumeAPI.js`.
-When the function is run it writes to the table created by `createDb.js`.
-There is some validation going on in the function which I wrote to cope with missing data or data that was structured differently between APIs:

--

-### Sync to ElasticSearch

-<a name="fe"></a>
-## Front end
+I made separate Lambda functions to:

+- Create a DynamoDb table (Node.js)
+- Populate the table by hitting each of the above APIs at the `GetCouncillorsByWard` endpoint in turn, restructure the returned data into JSON and write to the table (Node.js)
+- When a new record is inserted into the table, trigger a function to PUT the record into an appbase.io (free) app.

+# To do

+- Set the table populate function to run on a sensible schedule, clearing out all records before writing to account for council members leaving.
+- Write some sanity tests to show that the number of records returned from the moderngov API calls is equal to the number of records written into the DynamoDb table and into appbase.io.
+- Write page scrapers for the councils which don't use moderngov and include them in the populate table lambda function.
+- Improve the front end to include some basic filtering (e.g. by party, council etc.)
+- Create some statistics from the data and display in another page (e.g. break down numbers by party, years in post)